airyhq/airy/docs/docs/api.md

+---
+id: api
+title: Airy Core Platform API
-# Airy Core Platform API
+sidebar_label: Airy Core Platform API
+slug: /api
+---

 This documents aims to offer an high-level overview of the different parts that compose our API.